Table of Contents

 This song was the third single from Plain White T’s third album and it was released in May 2006.
-With around 15 years out, this song gain lot’s of popularity and launched this band into their fame.
+With around 15 years out, this song gained a lot of popularity and launched this band into their fame.

 Rhythm and Strums for Hey There Delilah